carrondt/Candle/docs_/source/user_guide.rst

     $ cd Supervisor/workflow/upf

 Step 3.
 Set Env variables.
-In ``test/cfg-sys-1.sh``, you will need to set ``BENCHMARK_DIR`` to point the directory that your script locates, and ``MODEL_PYTHON_SCRIPT`` to name the script you want to run
+In ``test/cfg-sys-1.sh``, you will need to set ``BENCHMARK_DIR`` to point the directory that holds the example, and ``MODEL_PYTHON_SCRIPT`` to name the script you want to run.

 ::

-    BENCHMARK_DIR=directory_where_my_script_locates
-    MODEL_PYTHON_SCRIPT=my_script
+    BENCHMARK_DIR=/home/hsyoo/candle_tutorial/Candle/examples/mnist
+    MODEL_PYTHON_SCRIPT=mnist_mlp_candle

+-  This location should reflect your environment

+-  Note this requires filename without extension (such as .py)

 Step 4.
 Set execution plan.
 Check ``test/upf-1.txt`` for parameter configuration and modify as needed.
-This file contains multiple number of JSON documents.
-Each JSON document will contain the command line parameters.
+This file contains multiple JSON documents.
+Each JSON document will contain the command line parameters for an individual run.
 For example,

 ::